The Master Teacher's Secrets For Deepening Learning For All Students

 There are many strategies out there that can help a teacher find more success in the classroom.
 But there are some strategies that a teacher must know and practice to increase student achievement and deepen student learning.
 These strategies are mandatory.
 You’ll find them in this best-selling book: The Master Teacher’s Secrets for Deepening Learning for All Students.

-This book is both different and special.
-The strategies are taught in manageable and learnable 7-minute readings.
+The strategies taught in this book are concise seven-minute readings.
 Readers are encouraged to stop and record their reflections in a personal learning journal that is provided.
 This allows them to practice what they have learned and reflect upon it repeatedly.

 It is a book with a goal—to make the application of these core principles as easy as possible and a permanent part of each teacher’s repertoire of skills and to deepen teachers’ own learning of what they do and how they do it.